Long-Term & Short-Term Consequences of Binge Eating Disorder

 Insomnia

 People with BED often feel depressed about their weight and size, and they are anxious they will binge again in the future.
-When they lie down to sleep, these thoughts and others will continue to run through their heads, making it hard to sleep.
+When they lie down to sleep, these thoughts will continue to run through their heads, making it hard to sleep.

 Long-Term Effects of Binge Eating

-In fact, many people struggle with this condition for years before getting help.
+Many people struggle with this condition for years before getting help.
 And that delay can lead to long-term health problems.

 Obesity-Related Illness